davidjmcclelland/au-movies/README.md

 `   "start": "./node_modules/.bin/http-server -a localhost -p 8000 -c-1",`

-then npm start to serve pages.
-Oh wait, there aren't any yet...
+then npm start to serve the index page...